Honey, I Shrunk the Kids: Movie Set Adventure

 Honey, I Shrunk the Kids: Movie Set Adventure was a playground at Disney's Hollywood Studios at Walt Disney World Resort in Florida.
 It was located in the Streets of America area and was based on Disney's 1989 film, Honey, I Shrunk the Kids.
 The playground, which opened a year and a half after the film, featured 30 ft blades of grass, and was themed as a movie set for the giant backyard scenes from the film.
-Kids could roam through the playground, exploring giant ants and a huge dog's nose.
+Children could roam through the playground, exploring giant ants and a giant dog nose.

 On January 15, 2016, Disney's Hollywood Studios announced that the Streets of America section, Honey, I Shrunk the Kids: Movie Set Adventure and Lights, Motors, Action!: Extreme Stunt Show would be permanently closed.
-They operated for the final time on April 2, 2016 and were demolished to make room for the construction of Star Wars: Galaxy's Edge on the same site.
+They operated for the final time on April 2, 2016, and were all demolished to make room for the construction of Star Wars: Galaxy's Edge on the same site.

 Overview

 The playground featured large movie props and structures inspired by the Disney film Honey, I Shrunk the Kids.
-The soft play surface used for dirt and other objects were the same objects that are used in the Boneyard Playground in the DinoLand USA section at Disney's Animal Kingdom.
-The playground featured scenes from the movie but also included areas that weren't explored in the film.
+The soft play surface used for dirt and other objects were the same material used in the Boneyard Playground in the DinoLand USA section at Disney's Animal Kingdom.
+The playground featured scenes from the movie but also included areas that were not explored in the film.
 They included: